Toll Roads in Italy: How They Work and How to Pay (Without Fines)

 The bottom line

-Italy’s toll roads come down to this: about €10 per 100 km on the autostrada, pay in the white lane if you don’t have Telepass, and never confuse the motorway toll with a city ZTL — the second is an access ban, not a fee.
-Get those right and you’ll drive Italy without the fines that otherwise turn up long after you’re home.
+Italy’s toll roads come down to this: roughly €7 to €10 per 100 km on the autostrada, white lane if you don’t have Telepass, and a handful of barrier-free roads near Milan that need paying online instead of at a booth.
+Never confuse any of that with a ZTL.
+A toll is a fee.
+A ZTL is a ban.
+Get those straight and you’ll drive Italy without the fine that otherwise turns up long after you’re home.

 Ready to book your car?